utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 - See how different labels trend over time.
 - Look at distributions (histograms) on the number of issues or comments created per user.
 Are there a few very active users that represent 70% or 90% of all issues & comments?
 - How long do PRs stay open?
-- How long do issues stay unresponded?
+- How long until issues get their first response?

 ## Why Elasticsearch?

 Grafana is most often used with time series databases like Graphite, but for this sort of use case, it's about much more than measurements.
 Part of the power of Grafana is bringing together data from many different places, and leveraging the strengths of its diverse set of data sources.

-Elasticsearch isn't technically a time series database, but it's been one our fastest growing datasources because it really shines for use cases like this.
-Plus, Grafana support for Elasticsearch is getting better and better.
+Elasticsearch isn't technically a time series database, but it's been one of our fastest growing data source because it really shines for use cases like this.
+Plus, Grafana's support for Elasticsearch is getting better and better.

 Elasticsearch is not only a document search DB.
 Its real power is in the kinds of aggregations you can do.
-This is why Elasticsearch has become such a great tool for log analytics or data analytics in general.
 It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle, but for data with high cardinality (like documents with usernames, issue numbers, etc) it can really shine.
-It also allows you do ad hoc filtering in a way that time series would not allow, as it would require a unique time series for every possible filter condition and value.
+It also allows you to do ad-hoc filtering in a way that time series would not allow, as it would require a unique time series for every possible filter condition and value.

 ## The GitHub API Crawler

-So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/torkelo/github-to-es) that uses the GitHub API to crawl all issues and comments which it then saves as separate documents in Elasticsearch.
+So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/grafana/github-to-es) that uses the GitHub API to crawl all issues and comments which it then saves as separate documents in Elasticsearch.

 It stores them in Elasticsearch with this index mapping: